-A woman’s waist may better predict her risk of type 2 diabetes than her weight, according to a recent study.
+A woman’s waist may better predict her risk of type 2 diabetes than her weight, according to a 2019 study.
 Researchers tracked roughly 136,000 postmenopausal women for nearly 15 years.
 Waist size predicted diabetes risk even better than weight.

 Women with a waist between 31 and 35 inches had a 59 percent higher risk than those with a smaller waist.
 A woman with a waist over 35 inches had three times the risk compared to a woman with a waist under 31 inches.

 A large waist was even worse for women with Asian ancestry.
 Their risks were roughly 2½ times higher in the 31-to-35-inch range and nearly 4½ times higher if over 35 inches.

 Why a big waist isn’t healthy, no matter what your weight

 An oversized waist doesn’t bode well, even if you’re in the “healthy weight” range.
 “If someone is keeping their weight about the same but their waist is increasing—a very common pattern in middle-aged men—that can be a problem,” says Walter Willett, professor of epidemiology at the Harvard T.H.
 Chan School of Public Health.

 When researchers pooled data on roughly 650,000 men and women, the risk of dying over nine years rose significantly for every additional two inches of waist, even in people who weren’t overweight.